riboseinc/rfc-openpgp-sca/sections/08-sm2-kdf.md

 For OSCCA-compliance, it **SHOULD** be used in conjunction with an OSCCA-approved hash algorithm, such as SM3 [@!GBT.32905-2016].

+The SM2PKE KDF is equivalent to the KDF2 function of IEEE 1363 [@IEEE-1363], leaving KDF2's label and salt parameters empty.

 Pseudocode of the SM2KDF function is provided here for convenience.
 This function contains edited variable names for clarity.